TorchlightSoftware/n8n-nodes-recaptcha/README.md

 5) May be concerned about deplatforming
 6) Want to let the company grow organically with no-code solutions that later become augmented and interoperable with custom code

-You might not want to use it if you never see yourself having development in house, and you want something that's going to remain completely in the no-code space.
+Your requirements may vary.

 ### What if I don't want to or can't use n8n?

-You could use Heroku or Netlify or a serverless function.
+Something similar to what I've built here could be built using Heroku or Netlify or a serverless function.
 But these solutions are going to be a little bit more technical than using n8n would be.
 Unfortunately if you're on Zapier or Make, those platforms don't allow this kind of flexibility to build a custom server as I have done here and publish it as a Node that others can use.

 If enough people want an alternative, let me know what you would prefer: Heroku, Netlify, or a serverless function.
 And I'll repackage what I have here so that you can use it in that way.